 Founder & CEO of Transdiaspora Network

-In my daily interaction with HIV positive individuals from all over New York City, particulary in Brooklyn’s Caribbean communities, I had been witnessing the devastating effects of the HIV epidemic on individuals and their families.
-This not only gave me a sense of urgency, but it also helped me appreciate the importance of forging new alliances and strategies to better help under-served social groups and to promote culturally relevant health services, especially in the Caribbean community.
+In my daily interaction with HIV positive individuals from all over New York City, particularly in Afro-descendant and Latino communities, I witnessed, for many years in the field, the devastating effects of the epidemic on individuals and their families.
+This not only gave me a sense of urgency, but it also helped me appreciate the importance of forging new alliances and strategies to better help underserved social groups and to promote culturally relevant health services, especially in the aforementioned communities.

-A decade later, our main goal is still to prevent HIV among at-risk youth, but also to be innovative by using the concepts of culture and tradition to promote an inclusive environment in our prevention strategies.
+After 15 years, our main goal is still to practices prevention among at-risk youth, but also to be innovative by using the concepts of culture and tradition to promote inclusive narratives in our health equity strategies.
 We have an ambitious agenda ahead and the commitment to move forward the dreams of our youth and the community at large.
 Our trip to success has just started.

 Thank you for your support along the way!

 - 09/09/2022 Book of Condolence - Because of Queen Elizabeth's death, TDN President/Founder Ariel Rojas signs book of condolence... read more>>

 - 09/09/2022 Honorary Doctorate Award - TDN President/Founder Ariel Rojas awarded Doctor Honoris Causa in Anthropology... read more>>

 - 07/22/2022 U.N.
 High-level Political Forum on Sustainable Development - Transdiaspora Network submits official written and oral statement (video) to the United Nations... read more>>

 - 07/21/2022 How Did We Get Here? - TDN blog contributor's reflection regarding Supreme Court’s decision about abortion and reproductive rights... read more>>

 - 07/05/2022 New Partnership with City Office - Transdiaspora Network has engaged in a partnering with NYC Summer Youth Employment Program... read more>>